-A charge is a full-round action.
-The unit moves up to its speed plus 3 squares in a straight line towards a target.
-The charge line must be directly towards the target they are attacking.
-They must end their turn in the closest square between them and the target.
-Afterwards, they can either make a single melee attack at the end of the movement or one or more ranged attacks against a single target.
-The attack(s) gain a +5 accuracy, and melee attacks do +10 damage.
-However, the charger takes a -2 penalty to defense, and is flat-footed and cannot evade until their next turn.
+A charge is a full-round action that combines movement with an attack.
+The unit moves up to its speed plus 3 squares in a straight line and can either make a single melee strike at the end of the movement or one or more ranged strikes against a single target.
+The charge line must be directly towards the closest square within the charging character's reach of the target they are attacking, and the charge move must be at least 4 squares.
+The attack gains a +5 accuracy, and melee attacks do +10 damage.
+However, the charger is flat-footed against all attacks and cannot evade until their next turn.